LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 ## Previous Knowledge

-This tutorial describs the usage of beliefbases in a more general usages.
+This tutorial describes the usage of beliefbases in a more general usage.

 * the scenario starts with the [AgentSpeak 15min](/tutorials/agentspeak-in-fifteen-minutes/) tutorial
 * it is also nessessary to understand the basic structure of [literals](/knowledgebase/logicalprogramming/#a-name-atomliterals-atom-literals-a)